Later (talk show): 1988–1994: Bob Costas

-From August 1990, Later began bringing in guest hosts to occasionally substitute for Costas: Jonathon Brandmeier, Tom Snyder, Pat Sajak, Katie Couric, Linda Ellerbee, Matt Lauer, Chris Connelly, Paul Provenza and Jeff Cesario.
+In August 1990, Later began bringing in guest hosts to occasionally substitute for Costas: Jonathon Brandmeier, Tom Snyder, Pat Sajak, Katie Couric, Linda Ellerbee, Matt Lauer, Chris Connelly, Paul Provenza and Jeff Cesario.
 Guest host Snyder's March 21, 1991 interview with the 37-year-old New York City-based syndicated morning drive-time shock jock Howard Stern—who came on Later to plug his Crucified by the FCC CD boxset—gained long-term notoriety as the two, though generally remaining within the bounds of civility, nevertheless aggressively and sarcastically expressed dislike for each other by engaging in heated, testy, and uncomfortable exchanges throughout the conversation.
-Though they met for the first (and last) time face to face on this occasion, former NBC late night host Snyder now doing a nightly radio show for ABC Radio and shock jock Stern heard in the New York City, Philadelphia, and D.C. radio markets had had a prior record of mutual attack on their respective media outlets that continued after their Later confrontation.

-On Thursday, October 3, 1991, Laters hour-long three-year anniversary special aired at 11:30 p.m. on NBC, a time slot normally reserved for Johnny Carson's Tonight Show.
+Though they met for the first (and last) time face-to-face on this occasion, former NBC late night host Snyder now doing a nightly radio show for ABC Radio and shock jock Stern heard in the New York City, Philadelphia, and D.C. radio markets had had a prior record of mutual attacks on their respective media outlets that continued after their Later confrontation.
+On October 3, 1991, Later celebrated the third anniversary of its premiere, with an hour-long special airing at 11:30 p.m.
+Eastern Time, during the time slot normally reserved for The Tonight Show.

-Later went on 2-month summer 1992 hiatus, from late June until early September in order to accommodate Costas's coveted assignment of hosting NBC's primetime coverage of the 1992 Summer Olympics in Barcelona.

-During December 1992, finishing up his ninth year as host of NBC's NFL coverage, Costas announced he would not be returning to the telecast the following season, citing a desire to do something beyond "reading the scores in three minutes during the halftime".
-In late January 1993, to celebrate its fifth year on the air, Later taped a special anniversary show—5 Years Later—at the Tonight Show with Jay Leno studio in Burbank in front of a live audience; it aired on the Saturday before that year's Super Bowl being held in Pasadena with Costas pulling double duty that weekend on Later as well as on NBC Sports' Super Bowl coverage.
+Later went on two-month hiatus for the summer of 1992, from late June until early September, in order to accommodate Costas's coveted assignment hosting NBC's primetime coverage of the 1992 Summer Olympics in Barcelona.
+During December 1992, finishing up his ninth year as host of NBC's NFL coverage, Costas announced he would not be returning as studio host for the telecasts the following season, citing a desire to do something beyond "reading the scores in three minutes during the halftime".
+In late January 1993, to celebrate its fifth year on the air, Later taped a special anniversary show—5 Years Later—in front of a live audience at the Tonight Show with Jay Leno studio at NBC Studios in Burbank; it aired on the Saturday before that year's Super Bowl, held at the Rose Bowl in Pasadena, with Costas pulling double duty that weekend on Later as well as on NBC Sports' Super Bowl coverage.

 During one of his last shows, Costas said personal considerations led to his decision to leave Later.
 He did not want to move his family to New York and felt worn out by the workload consisting of his obligations with NBC Sports and his duties on Later.
-Costas' last episode, an hour-long special, aired Friday, February 25, 1994.
+Costas' last episode, an hour-long special, aired on Friday, February 25, 1994.
 In January 2019, after leaving NBC, he expressed interest in reviving Later on another network.